3M-Diffusion: Latent Multi-Modal Diffusion for Language-Guided Molecular Structure Generation

 where $\lambda_t$ are time-dependent weights and we use MLPs for the network $\hat{\mathbf{z}}_\theta$.
 Specifically, we concatenate $\textbf{c}$ to graph latent representation $\mathbf{z}_t$ for timestep $t$ as the input of $\hat{\mathbf{z}}_\theta$.
 The denoising network is trained to denoise a noisy latent, $\mathbf{z}_t=\sqrt{\alpha_t} \mathbf{z}+\sqrt{1-\alpha_t} \vepsilon$ to the clean $\mathbf{z}$. $\mathbf{c}$ is the text representation from the fixed encoder $E_{t}$ pretrained by Equation~(\ref{eq:contrast}).

-In addition, we improve sample quality through classifier-free guidance~\cite{ho2022classifier}, jointly training an unconditional network, $\hat{\mathbf{z}}_\theta(\mathbf{z}_t, t)$, and a conditional network, $\hat{\mathbf{z}}_\theta\left(\mathbf{z}_t, t, \mathbf{c}\right)$.
+Additionally, to improve sample quality we take advantage of classifier-free guidance~\citep{ho2022classifier}, to jointly train an unconditional network, $\hat{\mathbf{z}}_\theta(\mathbf{z}_t, t)$, and a conditional network, $\hat{\mathbf{z}}_\theta\left(\mathbf{z}_t, t, \mathbf{c}\right)$.
 Conditioning information is randomly dropped with a probability of $p = 0.1$ during training.
-When conditioning information is dropped, we replace the embedded source text with a learnable embedding.
+When conditioning information is dropped, we replace the embedded source text with its embedding.